akb825/ModularShaderLanguage/README.md

 The Modular Shader Language (MSL) is a pre-compiled shader language with multiple targets.
 Current and planned targets are:

-* GLSL (TODO)
+* GLSL (120, 330, 400, 430, 100ES, 300ES, 310ES) (TODO)
-	* OpenGL 2.1, 3.3, and 4.5
-	* OpenGL ES 2.0, 3.0, 3.1
 * SPIR-V (TODO)
-* Direct3D (TODO)
-	* Shader models 3, 4, and 5.
+* HLSL (shader models 3, 4, 4.1, and 5) (TODO)
 * Metal (TODO)

 Not all language features will be available on all targets.
 Conditional compiling can be used to switch between implementations when differences arise.

-Compiling straight to bytecode is preferred.
-Based on the target, the final result will be one of the following, from most to least preferred:

-* Directly to bytecode.
-* Intermediate compile to a high level to pass to an external tool.
-This is done when the bytecode format isn't publically available.
-* To a high level language to be compiled by the driver at runtime.
+External tools can be used to do part of the compilation.
+For example, Microsoft's HLSL compiler and Apple's Metal compiler.
+This ensures that the resulting binary is optimal for those targets.
+The generated high-level code for the high level targets is kept as close as possible to the original code to make it easier to debug.

+In the case of SPIR-V, some optimizations such as dead code elimination, constant propagation, and elimination of trivial if statements may be performed.
+However, as recommended by Kronos, more aggressive optimizations are left to the driver.
+Debugging information may be embedded within SPIR-V.

 Shaders can be compiled into modules.
 This will contain many entry points and a group of shared resources, such as buffers.
 Common examples include: